SidingsMedia/sidingsmedia.com/content/about.md

 cool tech.
 Have an explore, see what you can find and maybe you might learn some stuff along the way.

-I should probably introduce myself, I'm Mattie (they/she) and Sidings Media is basically my own personal playground for all things computery.
+I should probably introduce myself, I'm Zoe (they/she) and Sidings Media is basically my own personal playground for all things computery.
 It was created all the way back in 2018 when I wanted to create YouTube videos about model railways (hence the name).
 Safe to say they were